shagemann2021/scientificpython/README.md

 'regression TCEHY 2020-01-01'
 'detailed TSLA 2017-01-01 2019-01-01'

+- we tried to catch input errors as good as possible.
+Still, if you type in the dates in the wrong format scipy_webscraper throws has to be restarted.

 Regarding the Telegram Bot:
 You can only run one instance of the bot at once (therefore it must be properly closed).
 If any errors occur regarding updating, authority or several instances do the following:
 -  Search for telegram user botfather (pun intended)